taskbase/open-taskpool/README.md

 # Exercise Examples

-Check out our [Showroom](https://showroom.taskbase.com/chapter/2/page/0) and see how open taskpool exercises and the [Taskbase Feedback Engine ©](https://www.taskbase.com/) can bring your language learning platform to the next level 🚀.
+Check out our [Showroom](https://showroom.taskbase.com/chapter/2/page/0) and see how Open Taskpool exercises and the [Taskbase Feedback Engine ©](https://www.taskbase.com/) can bring your language learning platform to the next level 🚀.

 # Requirements